Albert-Gao/veasy/docs/rules.md

                 onlyWhen: {
                     fieldB: {
                          // you can use all `veasy` rules to validate against fieldB,
-                         // if it fails, fieldA will be `error` because it `reliesOn` fieldB
+                         // if it fails, fieldA won't be included in validation its validation will happen when `onlyWhen` pass the check
                          startWith: 'a'
                     }
                 }